prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 When a storedauctionresponse ID is specified:

-- the rest of the ext.prebid block is irrelevant and ignored
+- the rest of the imp.ext.prebid block is irrelevant and ignored
 - nothing is sent to any bidder adapter for that imp
 - the response retrieved from the stored-response-id is assumed to be the entire contents of the seatbid object corresponding to that impression.